Why do my Amazon Athena queries take a long time to run?

 Important: You might incur Amazon Simple Storage Service (Amazon S3) cross-Region charges.

-If your queries have a higher engine processing time, then do the following to improve the query performance:
+If your queries have a higher engine processing time, then do the following to improve query performance:

 - Partition your tables to restrict the amount of data scanned by each query.
 Partitions act as virtual columns and keeps related data together based on column values.
 Partitioning your tables can improve query performance and reduce costs.
 For more information, see Partitioning data.

-- If the Amazon S3 file that you query is small (generally less than 128 MB), the query processing time might be higher.
+- If the Amazon S3 file that you query is small (generally less than 128 MB), then the query processing time might be higher.
 The increase in time is due to the overhead involved in tasks, such as opening the S3 file, listing directories, and setting up data transfer.
 Use the S3DistCp utility on Amazon EMR to combine smaller S3 files into larger objects.
 Larger objects require fewer Amazon S3 requests, which reduces the query processing time.

 - Perform other storage and query optimizations to improve performance and lower the engine processing times.
 For more information, see Top 10 performance tuning tips for Amazon Athena.